ErikFontanel/portfolio/src/projects/aceandtate/aceandtate.md

 ---

-A mobile first driven experience, providing inspiration and context through high quality photo's of the glasses worn by a diverse group of people.
+A mobile first driven experience, that not only inspirates but also creates context around the product with high quality photography of the glasses being worn by people with all types of faces

 Non-hierarchical way of browsing the collection by not only filtering on properties (gender, color, material) but also tags or taxonomy (style, release, occasion etc).
 No more 'white wall' filled with every frame in every color, telling the user 'this is all we offer, good luck'.